ortall0201/Mental_Chat_Bot/anandhu_pr/mental_health_chat_bot/logs/emotion_detection.md

 The user appears to be feeling neutral.
-The input "hi" is a simple greeting and lacks emotional content.
-There is no indication of sadness, anxiety, or happiness.